-How Helicopter Firefighting Works
+How Aerial Firefighting Works

 When working with a firefighting aircraft, it's important that we do all that we can to keep everyone safe.
 That includes our pilots and aeroplane staff, as well as the people on the ground.
 We work hard to make sure that no one is harmed in the process of fire suppression.